aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DOTX on Android via Java" h2="Convert XPS to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to DOTX conversion is a useful feature for mobile apps.
+XPS is a fixed document format that is used to store documents in a device-independent and resolution-independent format.
+DOTX is a template file format used by Microsoft Word.
+It is used to store document templates that can be used to create new documents.
+By converting XPS to DOTX, users can create new documents with the same formatting and layout as the original XPS document.

+<h2>How Aspose.Total Helps for XPS to DOTX Conversion</h2>
-You can integrate XPS to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate XPS to DOTX conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert XPS files to DOC format.
+Aspose.Words for Android Java can then be used to render DOC to DOTX.
+This way, users can create new documents with the same formatting and layout as the original XPS document.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}